Aref-Akminasi/aws-developer-associate/Route 53.md

 - Routing traffic to multiple resources
 - Can be associated with health checks (return only values for healthy resources)
 - **Up to 8 healthy records are returned for each Multi-Value query**
-- It's different than 'simple' because in 'simple' we don't know if something is healthy or not
+- It's different from 'simple' because in 'simple' we don't know if something is healthy or not

 ### Weighted